US STOCKS-Wall Street falls with U.S. Treasury yields above 3%

 By Caroline Valetkevitch

-NEW YORK, June 8 (Reuters) - U.S. stocks were sharply lower in afternoon trading on Wednesday, with the S&P 500 down more than 1%, as Treasury yields rose above 3% and technology shares fell.
+NEW YORK, June 8 (Reuters) - U.S. stocks fell on Wednesday as Treasury yields rose above the psychologically important 3% level and oil prices jumped, fanning worries about inflation and the outlook for interest rates.

-The technology sector .SPLRCT was the biggest weight on the S&P 500, with shares of Intel Corp INTC.O down more than 5% after Citi Research said the chipmaker could pre-announce weaker-than-expected earnings for the second quarter.
-The Philadelphia Semiconductor SE index .SOX was down 2.4%.
+The S&P 500 ended down more than 1% in the broad sell-off, snapping a two-day winning streak.

-The Dow Jones transportation average .DJT also underperformed the broader market and was last down 4%.
+Among its biggest drags, shares of Intel Corp INTC.O slid 5.3% after Citi cut its estimates on the chipmaker for the second time in a week.
+Citi pointed to uncertainty about demand for personal computers and predicted the company could pre-announce weaker-than-expected earnings for the second quarter.
+Other chip shares also fell.

 "The 10-year Treasury yield is up over 3%.
 That's probably part of why we're seeing the drawdown in the market today," said Robert Pavlik, senior portfolio manager at Dakota Wealth in Fairfield, Connecticut.